 I have this membership and I'll often check Today's Deals to order my organic goji berries, chia seeds, and raw organic cacao when there is a special.

 Of course you get free shipping on thousands of other non-food items as well.

 For those who are looking for organic and non-GMO food items at a big savings, Thrive Market is a great option.
 I often compare their prices on-line with Amazon and Vitacost before ordering, and consistently Thrive Market has the lowest prices.

 Shipping is fast - usually I get the order in about 3 days.

 I can buy my supplements and safer personal care products from Thrive as well such as Molly's Suds laundry soap, Dr. Bronner's Toothpaste and Seventh Generation dish soap usually at better prices than the grocery store.
 You can try it for free for 30 days before deciding if you want to cancel and then if you think you'll use them pay the yearly membership fee of $59.95.
-You can also give the membership fee as a gift this holiday season to someone who struggles getting to the grocery store.
+You can also give the membership fee to someone who struggles getting to the grocery store.

-InstaCart gives you the option of on line grocery shopping with Aldi, Publix, CVS and Petco.
+InstaCart gives you the option of on line grocery shopping with Aldi, Sprouts, Costco, Publix, Target, Kroger, CVS and Petco.
 Delivery is free on your first order.
 You will see a line for a 10% service charge that is optional.